Campus Sustainability Council

 • Review the Updated Application: The CSC grant application process has been updated, so even if you’ve applied in previous years, you should carefully review the new guidelines and requirements.

-• Prepare Your Application: Submit your grant application by the deadline of May 2nd, 2025.
+• Prepare Your Application: Submit your grant application by the deadline.
 Be sure to include all required information, such as your project proposal, budget, timeline, and how your project aligns with the Blueprint for a Sustainable Campus.

 • Ensure Eligibility: Make sure your group is either: